Advanced Learner Loan

-You can apply for a 24+ Advanced Learning Loan to help with the costs of a college or training course if you’re 24 or older.
+You can apply for The Advanced Learner Loan to help with the costs of a college or training course if you’re 19 or older after August 2016.

 The course be a Level 3 or 4 course (such as an A Level) or an advanced or higher apprenticeship.